 For each level, you will need both the book bundle plus the set of manipulatives.
-Each book bundle has a lessons book and a separate worksheet book (print or digital).
+Each book bundle has a lessons book and a separate worksheet book (either print or digital).
 There is significantly less worksheet activity compared to most programs.
 Much of the practice and drill takes place through learning activities and games.
 Because of this, RightStart should work especially well for students who don’t like to do a lot of writing.

 Levels A through F use the same set of manipulatives called the RightStart™ Math Set.
 The basic manipulative set includes the AL Abacus, place value cards, base 10 picture cards, six special card decks for math games, fraction charts, Drawing Board Geometry Set, geoboards, color cubes, colored tiles, calculator, geared clock, math balance, tangrams, centimeter cubes, 4-in-1 ruler, folding meter stick, goniometer (angle measurer), a set of wooden geometry solids, and a set of plastic coins.
 (Note that the calculator is used infrequently—not as a substitute for mastering computation skills.)
 All of these components are non-consumable.
 You can customize this set to reflect a different monetary system at the time you order the set, selecting from U.S., Euro, Canadian, New Zealand, and Australian versions.

 As you might have guessed, this program requires a great deal of one-on-one or group presentation through the primary grades.
 The parent or teacher must familiarize him or herself with the methodology and the concepts to be taught in each lesson beforehand.
 Because the methodology is unique, this will take more prep time when you start into the program, then less as you move along.
-Students gradually become more independent, and Levels G and H are written directly to the students who are expected to work on their own.
+Students gradually become more independent, and Levels G and H are written directly to students who are expected to work on their own.

-You can purchase the book bundle for each level with either one coil-bound, printed workbook or a PDF file of downloadable worksheets.
-The workbook is consumable and cannot be reproduced, but the PDF worksheets may be reproduced for your family.
+You can purchase the book bundle for each level with either a coil-bound, printed workbook or a PDF file of downloadable worksheets.
+The printed workbook is consumable and cannot be reproduced, but the PDF worksheets may be printed for your family.
 While the initial cost might seem a little high, keep in mind that the investment in the manipulatives is spread out over six years.
 In addition, if you plan to use the course for more than one child and purchase the version with downloadable worksheets, there will be no additional costs in the future for that same course.

 Levels A through F

-Level B (RS2) spends a significant amount of time on addition and subtraction, but it also introduces multiplication as arrays.
+Level B (RS2) spends a significant amount of time on addition and subtraction, and it introduces multiplication as arrays.
 As early as Lesson 27, students are adding numbers such as 40 + 10.
 They also learn about topics such as even and odd numbers, skip counting, the concepts of hundreds and thousands, parallel and diagonal lines, rectangles, right triangles, equilateral triangles, symmetry, addition with carrying, patterns, transformations, values of coins, perimeter, measurement, time telling, fractions (up through writing equations such as ½ of 12 = 6), and creating bar graphs.

-Level C (RS2) begins with review then introduces an “Addition Table” as a tool for helping children understand relationships between addition facts.
-It continues with topics such as evens and odds, Roman numerals, “trading,” adding several two-digit numbers, adding four-digit numbers, arrays, multiplication, area and perimeter, subtraction with two-digit numbers, geometry related concepts (e.g., drawing horizontal lines and dividing equilateral triangles into fourths), telling time to the minute, money (including making change), measurement, line plots, area plots, working with tangrams, introductory division, fractions, negative numbers, and algebraic thinking.
+Level C (RS2) begins with review, then introduces an Addition Table as a tool for helping children understand relationships between addition facts.
+It continues with topics such as evens and odds, Roman numerals, trading, adding several two-digit numbers, adding four-digit numbers, arrays, multiplication, area, perimeter, subtraction with two-digit numbers, geometry related concepts (e.g., drawing horizontal lines and dividing equilateral triangles into fourths), telling time to the minute, money (including making change), measurement, line plots, area plots, working with tangrams, introductory division, fractions, negative numbers, and algebraic thinking.

 Level D (RS2) spends a good deal of time on skills that will be needed as students move into more complex math.
 For example, they become very familiar with multiplication facts as well as patterns of multiples for each number.
 Then they begin work on factoring.
 Division with remainders is taught, but less time than I expected is devoted specifically to division.
-Other topics covered include fractions, measurement in both the metric and U.S. customary systems, geometry (including work with drawing tools), time, money, charts, graphs, and problem-solving skills.
+Other topics covered include fractions, measurement in both the metric and U.S. systems, geometry (including work with drawing tools), time, money, charts, graphs, and problem-solving skills.